timothylimyl/FASHION-MNIST/README.md

 Fashion MNIST is a dataset containing 60,000 examples for the training set and 10,000 examples for the testing set.
 The idea for the Fashion MNIST dataset is to serve as a replacement to the original MNIST dataset which is widely used for benchmarking machine learning algorithms.

-Replacing MNIST is a good idea because the MNIST datasets is already to easily solved with the current Deep Learning algorithms.
+Replacing MNIST is a good idea because the MNIST datasets is already easily solved with the current Deep Learning algorithms.
 According to the Kaggle leaderboard, someone has already achieved 99.7% accuracy with MNIST.
 Besides that, I personally also feel that MNIST does not really serve as a good benchmark for computer vision tasks that seeks to identify objects as handwritten digits comparitively have way less distinct features than real-world objects.

 ## My Model

 I have tried many different CNN Architecture to get as high of a testing accuracy as I can.
 Most of my time was spent comparing different network architecture and edited the network parameters to potentially give me the highest accuracy.
-What I found was that reaching approximately 91-93% accuracy was pretty easy with CNN, you can do it with 200k parameters but trying to reach 94% accuracy required a lot more parameters.
-My final decision after testing numerous CNN
+What I found was that reaching approximately 91-93% accuracy was pretty easy with CNN, you can do it with 200k parameters but trying to reach 94% accuracy required a lot more parameters and took a lot of my time (finding a good architecture and understanding it).
+My final decision after testing numerous CNN and lots of tuning:

 - CNN Layer 1 and 2 with 128 filters of 3x3
 - CNN layer 3 with 256 filters of 3x3
-- FC Layer of size 256
+- FC Layer of size 512,256 then output (10)
-- Dropout of 50% was used
+- Dropout of 50% was used throughout
 - Batch Normalization after every activation function
+- Max Pooling to reduce parameters

-**Total Parameters ~ 700,000**
+**Total Parameters ~ 1,000,000**

 Note- Everytime I try reducing the FC layers, the accuracy will definitely drop below 94%.
 As I was tuning the parameters, my main goal was to try to have as less parameters as possible but the accuracy could never hit 94% whenever I tried increasing the max pooling filter size or reducing size of FC.